Juvenile Justice online seminar: 20 March 2024

 ACJRD were delighted to host an insightful seminar on Juvenile Justice, with Dr Siobhán Buckley, Ulster University School of Law, and Caroline Rutherford and Michelle Kennedy of Extern on 20 March 2024.

-A report of the seminar will be uploaded shortly.
 Presentations are available at the links below:

 Biographies